Here are five key cyber security myths that your staff should know about to ensure they, and your business, maintain good data security practices.

-Remind employees that the strongest form of password is actually a passphrase consisting of a series of words, special characters and a mix of cases.
+It’s also helpful to remind your employees that the strongest form of password is actually a passphrase consisting of a series of words, special characters and a mix of cases.
 Passphrases should be unique to each device and key services or software to mitigate the potential risk if one were to be exposed.

 Scammers are taking advantage of the unique situation caused by COVID-19 to target businesses and individuals.
 There have been documented cases of people impersonating health authorities and postal services to manipulate specific targets.
 This style of social engineering attack can be hard to defend against, as they’re likely to go undetected by antivirus software.

 It’s essential to educate your staff on the red flags for social engineering scams.
 These include unusual requests that are often coupled with a sense of urgency.
 Teach your employees to be sceptical of communications that feel out of the ordinary, even if they appear to come from someone they know.
 Information protection is crucial, so encourage them to delay taking any requested actions until they’ve established the identities of those they’re talking to.

 5. Data isn’t easily lost in the event of a cyber breach

 If your staff are scattered around multiple locations, it’s critical that they’re all saving data to a central location.
 Establishing a server that staff can access remotely is a key step to ensuring data integrity.

 This way, if one of your employees were to lose their local data, or it was stolen due to cyber crime, you’ll still be able to run your business effectively.
 A remote back-up also guards against accidents like theft or loss, keeping your business data safe from privacy breaches.